ubiquitypress/operas-metrics-widget/README.md

 ### Settings

 The most important field within the _metrics_config_ object is the `settings` object.
-This will contain all of the key/value pairs to help the metrics widget understand which API to fetch data from, as well as to allow for more precise configuration.
+This will contain all the key/value pairs to help the metrics widget understand which API to fetch data from, as well as to allow for more precise configuration.

 ```javascript
 const metrics_config = {